 Copyright (c) 1998 by The Family International

 The article you just read is free, but the staff time working on it ... isn't.
-Please consider a small gift of even $1.00 to keep this site going.
+Please consider a small gift of a few dollars to keep this site going.
 If you have a Paypal account, you can send a donation to: email@example.com

 Just watched the movie for the first time on youtube (the full movie is on there!)
 I feel this story is at the heart of what made the Revolution.
 I think in some ways the vision of the MISSION is being lost by many of those who decided to drop out, forsake all, and believe the 'impossible' words of David, but that soon they will be rekindled!
 God bless you, thanks for posting this, James Japan!
 We love you!Michael